Skip to main content

 In this section of English 201, students will use research and writing to learn more about problems that are important to them and articulate ways to address those problems.
 The course will focus specifically on issues related to the mind, the body, and the relationship between them.
 The topics we will discuss during the course will include the correlation between social media and body image; the efficacy of sex education programs; the degree to which beliefs about race and gender influence school dress codes; and the unique mental and physical challenges faced by college students today.
 In this course, you will be learning about different approaches to argumentation, analyzing the arguments of others, and constructing your own arguments.
 At the same time, you will be honing your skills as a researcher and developing your abilities as a persuasive and effective writer.

-ENGL 201 Composition II: Environmental Writing
+ENGL 201.S10 Composition II: Environmental Writing

 Gwen Horsley

 English 201 will help students develop the ability to think critically and analytically and to write effectively for other university courses and careers.
 This course will provide opportunities to develop analytical skills that will help students become critical readers and effective writers.
-Specifically, in this class, students will (1) focus on the relationships between world environments, land, animals and humankind; (2) read various essays by environmental, conservational, and regional authors; and (3) produce student writings.
+Specifically, in this class, students will (1) focus on the relationships between world environments, land, animals and humankind; (2) read various essays by environmental, conservational and regional authors; and (3) produce student writings.
 Students will improve their writing skills by reading essays and applying techniques they witness in others’ work and those learned in class.
 This class is also a course in logical and creative thought.
 Students will write about humankind’s place in the world and our influence on the land and animals, places that hold special meaning to them or have influenced their lives, and stories of their own families and their places and passions in the world.
-Students will practice writing in an informed and persuasive manner, in language that engages and enlivens readers by using vivid verbs and avoiding unnecessary passives, nominalizations and expletive constructions.
+Students will practice writing in an informed and persuasive manner, in language that engages and enlivens readers by using vivid verbs and avoiding unnecessary passives, nominalizations and expletive constructions.&

 Students will prepare writing assignments based on readings and discussions of essays included in Literature and the Environment and other sources.
 They may use The St. Martin’s Handbook, as well as other sources, to review grammar, punctuation, mechanics and usage as needed.